Customer relationship management: Business-to-business transactions

 Despite the general notion that CRM systems were created for customer-centric businesses, they can also be applied to B2B environments to streamline and improve customer management conditions.
 For the best level of CRM operation in a B2B environment, the software must be personalized and delivered at individual levels.

 The main differences between business-to-consumer (B2C) and business-to-business CRM systems concern aspects like sizing of contact databases and length of relationships.

 Market trends

 Social networking

 In the Gartner CRM Summit 2010 challenges like "system tries to capture data from social networking traffic like Twitter, handles Facebook page addresses or other online social networking sites" were discussed and solutions were provided that would help in bringing more clientele.

 The era of the "social customer" refers to the use of social media by customers.

 Mobile

 Some CRM systems are equipped with mobile capabilities, making information accessible to remote sales staff.

 Cloud computing and SaaS

 Many CRM vendors offer subscription-based web tools (cloud computing) and SaaS.
 Salesforce.com was the first company to provide enterprise applications through a web browser, and has maintained its leadership position.
+Over the years, the number of SaaS providers has grown with CRM being the leading category for 2024.

-Traditional providers moved into the cloud-based market via acquisitions of smaller providers: Oracle purchased RightNow in October 2011, and Taleo and Eloqua in 2012; and SAP acquired SuccessFactors in December 2011.
+Traditional providers moved into the cloud-based market via acquisitions of smaller providers: Oracle purchased RightNow in October 2011, and Taleo and Eloqua in 2012; SAP acquired SuccessFactors in December 2011 and NetSuite acquired Verenia in 2022.